craigmaloney/pygame_book/source/chapter1/index.rst

     :lineno-start: 1
     :linenos:

-The includes in lines 1-5 should look familiar.
-Lines 6-14 are new though.
+The includes in lines 1-4 should look familiar.
+Lines 5-13 are new though.
 Let's go through them in turn:

 .. literalinclude:: program3.py
     :language: python
-    :lines: 6-7
+    :lines: 5-6
-    :lineno-start: 6
+    :lineno-start: 5
     :linenos:

 The first event constant imported is KEYDOWN, which is the code Pygame sends when a key is pressed down.
 We use this event in conjunction with other keyboard events to determine if a key is currently being pressed.

 .. literalinclude:: program3.py
     :language: python
-    :lines: 8
+    :lines: 7
-    :lineno-start: 8
+    :lineno-start: 7
     :linenos:

 QUIT is a special event.
 This is the event Pygame sends when the window is closed by the window manager or operating system.
 Without this event our program will be unable to terminate properly when the operating system says "please close" and will need extraordinary measures to kill the process (``kill -9`` in the case of a UNIX-like machine).

 .. literalinclude:: program3.py
     :language: python
-    :lines: 9-14
+    :lines: 8-13
-    :lineno-start: 9
+    :lineno-start: 8
     :linenos:

 K_UP, K_DOWN, K_LEFT, K_RIGHT, K_ESCAPE, and K_q all map to the cursor keys, the Escape Key, and the Q key on the computer keyboard.
 Pygame will submit theese keyboard constants to the event queue when the corresponding key is pressed.
 If we wanted to use different keys (the standard WASD keys of a first person shooter, perhaps) we'd need to import those key events here.